 Users need to be informed about cookie use and given the option to consent or decline.
 Also related to consent, the ePrivacy Directive or the Cookie Law requires users’ informed consent before storing cookies on a user’s device and tracking them.

 Generally, these laws apply to any service targeting residents of the region, which effectively means that it’ll most likely apply to your business whether the organization or web servers are located in the region or not.
-See more information on legal requirements here.
+It is, therefore, always advisable that you approach your data processing activities with the strictest applicable regulations in mind.

 Since most third-party apps and services also need to follow the law, they may require that websites & apps meet regulatory standards.